Slumlord

 Pictured is the back of the Kromme Elleboog number 40.
 The street was one of the oldest streets in Dordrecht, but in the 20th century it was also a street with the poorest inhabitants.
 Slumlords tried to make as much money as possible without maintaining the properties.
 All kinds of extensions had to make even more rental space possible.
 This photo is from 1960.
 A few years later, these houses were demolished.

 A slumlord (or slum landlord) is a slang term for a landlord, generally an absentee landlord with more than one property, who attempts to maximize profit by minimizing spending on property maintenance, and usually rents to tenants that they can intimidate.
 Severe housing shortages allow slumlords to charge higher rents and, when they can get away with it, to break rental laws.

 A "retail slumlord" is one who keeps a shopping mall in a bad shape and may not pay taxes until the government buys or confiscates it.

-The origin of the term "slumlord" is unknown, but an early mention can be found in the 1927 journal article "Theories, Facts, and Figures" by William L. Hare in the academic journal Garden Cities & Town Planning: A Journal of Housing, Town Planning & Civic Improvement Hare credits the 'polemical press' of the time for referring to landlords of areas referred to as slums as slumlords.
+The origin of the term "slumlord" is unknown, but an early mention can be found in the 1927 journal article "Theories, Facts, and Figures" by William L. Hare in the academic journal Garden Cities & Town Planning: A Journal of Housing, Town Planning & Civic Improvement.
+Hare credits the 'polemical press' of the time for referring to landlords of areas referred to as slums as slumlords.

 Operation

 Traditionally, real estate is seen as a long-term investment to most buyers.
 Especially in the developed world, most landlords will properly maintain their properties even when doing so proves costly in the short term, in order to attract higher rents and more desirable tenants in the long run.
 A well-maintained property is worth more to potential buyers.

 In contrast, slumlords usually do not contract with property management services, do very little or no maintenance on their property, sometimes just enough to meet minimum local requirements for habitability.
 In some circumstances, such as in Cleveland during the first years of the Great Migration, landlords increased rents for African Americans in order to exploit the difficulties they had getting accommodation.
-Claims as regards this led to the Cleveland Chamber of Commerce to conduct a survey which concluded that Blacks paid 65% more for equivalent housing than did the White tenants.
+Subsequently, this caused the Cleveland Chamber of Commerce to conduct a survey which concluded that black tenants paid 65% more for equivalent housing than white tenants.

 Also, slumlords are often willing to rent to less-desirable tenants that are not able to pass background checks, such as persons on a sex offender registry.
 As such they typically do not enter into long-term lease agreements, doing only the minimum term required by law (e.g. month-to-month), and as such prosecute many evictions.
 It is also frequent for the slumlord to receive rent in cash to avoid disclosing it for tax purposes.
 Thus, in the United States, slumlords would normally not participate in government-subsidized programs such as Section 8, due to the requirements both to report all income received and to keep properties well-maintained.